 Para leer en Español*, presione aquí.

-Goal: The Low and Middle Income Country (LMIC) Membership Awards support the IFS goals of assisting the international community with networking and conference opportunities and provide the exchange of information and technical assistance among fishery workers.
+Goal: The Opportunity for Learning and Advancement in Fisheries (OLAF) – International & Indigenous Membership Awards support the International Fisheries Section goals of assisting the international community, especially those from low and middle income countries, as well as Indigenous peoples from around the world, with networking and conference opportunities and provide the exchange of information and technical assistance among fishery workers.
 Here is what your membership includes.

-Selection Criteria: Applications will be reviewed on behalf of the IFS Executive Committee.
+Selection Criteria: Applications will be reviewed on behalf of the International Fisheries Section Executive Committee.
 Recipients of awards will be selected on a competitive basis.
 Justification for how membership will benefit individuals professionally and CVs/Resumes are key considerations.
-In any given year, the IFS may choose not to award any LMIC memberships.
+In any given year, the International Fisheries Section may choose not to award any OLAF International & Indigenous Membership Awards.

-Notification: Applicants for a LMIC Membership Award who apply by November 15th will receive emails with a decision by the end of the calendar year.
-Other applicants will receive a decision on a rolling basis.
-LMIC Membership Awards will be announced by the IFS Section President at the Annual Business Meeting.
+Notification: Applicants for the OLAF International & Indigenous Membership Award will receive emails with a decision by the end of the calendar year.
+OLAF International & Indigenous Membership Awards will be announced by the International Fisheries Section President at the Annual Business Meeting.

 Donations: Please consider supporting a fellow fisheries professional with your generous donation!
 All AFS members have the opportunity to contribute to this award opportunity when they renew their annual membership.
 Note that donations are not listed on the same page as all the renewable items and must be selected separately using the donations option at the second to last step of the renewal process.
 To help fund this award, please contribute to the ‘Support of Low & Middle Income Dues.’